wiseman/foursquare-python/README.rst

 This module requires Leah Culver's oauth module, `oauth.py`_.

-API method names are the same in python, except for methods like "friend/requests", which are translated to names like "friend_requests" in python.
+API method names are the same in Python, except for methods like "friend/requests", which are translated to names like "friend_requests" in Python.

 All arguments are keyword arguments, though required arguments come first and are in the order listed by the API documentation.